tom-draper/log-analyzer/README.md

 If a token value fails to be converted into the explicit data type specified by its prefix, the value is excluded from the dashboard instead of reverting to the default string type.

 Data type warnings can be found at the bottom of your dashboard, highlighting tokens with inconsistently inferred data types.
-This can be used to help you decide whether your patterns could benefit from explicit data types.
+This can be used to help you decide whether your patterns are incorrect or could benefit from explicit data types.

 ### Multi-line Patterns